 In this blog, we will be taking a look at how Air Freight Costs are calculated.
 International exporters and importers use air cargos to transport goods.
 Many opt for air freight instead of ocean freight because shipping takes a lot shorter.
 It is also more reliable, as well as flexible.
 Since the shipment takes a faster transporting time, businesses are able to react to the change in tastes and preferences of consumers quickly.

 However, given the limited space on airline cargo holds, weight and volume are crucial factors.
-Depending on whichever is more expensive, air freight carriers will charge either volumetric weight (or dimensional weight) or actual weight (or gross weight).
+Depending on whichever is more expensive, Air Freight Costs will be charged in either volumetric weight (or dimensional weight) or actual weight (or gross weight).
 Additionally, costs will differ based on the delivery location, domestic air freight costs being lower than that of international air freight costs

 Volumetric weight: The shipment’s volume is measured (height x width x length), then multiplied by 167.

-If the volumetric weight exceeds the actual weight of the items, then the air freight carriers will charge according to the volumetric weight.
+If the volumetric weight exceeds the actual weight of the items, then the air freight costs will charge according to the volumetric weight.

 - Actual Weight OR

 Example – The Air Freight Costs of shipment with dimensions 30*30*30 will have a chargeable weight of 30*30*30/5000 = 5.4 Kgs.

 Companies can also use air freight cost calculator to receive an estimate on their air freight cost.